entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > King *et al*.
 (2017), Character 229; Castiello (2018), Character 228; Zhu Y. *et al*.
 (2022), Character 71; Brazeau *et al*.
 (2023), Character 234.

+> - Castiello (2018): "King *et al*.
+(2016) homologized the posterolateral extensions of the headshield present in osteostracans and in galeaspids.
+However, in osteostracans these extensions are related with the presence of pectoral sinus for the attachment of the pectoral fins (see Sansom, 2008).
+The posterolateral extensions of the headshield in galeaspids are instead non associated with paired pectoral fins and thus probably not homologous (see Zhu and Gai, 2006).
+For this reason, here I split the character and coding as presented in King *et al*.
+(2016), introducing a separated character for the posterolateral extension of Galeaspida (from Zhu and Gai 2006 character 14).“

+> - The homology of the posterolateral extensions of the headshield in osteostracans and galeaspids is not resolved.
+Here we follow Castiello (2018), but leave the issue open.

 > - The coding of *Eosteus* is 0.

 70. Corners: (0) absent; (1) present.